Ordina-JTech/fordintysa-ci/homepage/html/homepage.md

   - Fill in the form and click **sign up**. <br/>
     _You should be welcomed with **Success**._
   - Click on the link to go **back to the top page**.<br/>
-    _You have woken up Jenkins from hybernation.
-It will show a screen **Customize Jenkins** to add extra plugins.
-Not nescessary, since all the plugins you need are already installed._
+    _You have woken up Jenkins and this is the first time it's being used.<br/>
+	It will show a screen **Customize Jenkins** to add extra plugins.<br/>
+	Skip that, since all the plugins you need for this workshop are already installed._
   - Click on the `x` at the top right to close this _Add Plugins_ window.<br/>
     _Jenkins reports it's ready._
   - Click the button **Start using Jenkins**